Walikuperek/bports/src/database/README.md

 # Database Connection

 > Looks complete, but it's not.
 Requires some more work.
-1. I'm moving to `sql-database` and `document-database` etc. Right now we would struggle with types.

 This project provides an abstract `IDatabaseConnection` interface and adapters for connecting to different databases, such as MySQL and Firestore.
 The goal is to provide a unified interface for database operations, making it easier to switch between different databases without changing the application code.